PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-17 07:54:13
+Last updated: 2024-04-17 07:55:20
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: There is no creature on earth half so terrifying as a truly just man.  -  Varys